-The geometry optimizations and electronic structure calculations are carried out by using the PWscf code of the {\sc Quantum-ESPRESSO} package.\cite{pwscf} The generalized gradient approximation (GGA) in the scheme of Perdew, Burke and Ernzerhof (PBE)\cite{pbe} and norm-conserving pseudopotentials,\cite{pseudo} by considering 10 valence electrons for Ca and 4 valence electrons for C, were used throughout our calculations.
-The Kohn-Sham single particle wave functions were expanded in plane wave basis set up to energy cutoff of 80 Ry and the Fourier expansion of electron density were cut at 320 Ry.
+The geometry optimizations and electronic structure calculations were carried out by using the PWscf code of the {\sc Quantum-Espresso} package \cite{pwscf}.
+The generalized gradient approximation (GGA) in the scheme of Perdew, Burke, and Ernzerhof (PBE)\cite{pbe} and norm-conserving pseudopotentials \cite{pseudo}, by considering 10 valence electrons for Ca and 4 valence electrons for C, were used throughout our calculations.
+The Kohn-Sham single particle wave functions were expanded in plane waves up to energy cutoff of 80 Ry and the Fourier expansion of electron density were cut at 320 Ry.

-The Brillouin zone integrations were performed on the $\Gamma$-centered symmetry-reduced Monkhorst-Pack~\cite{kmesh} k-point meshes (table~\ref{grid}), using the Methfessel-Paxton\cite{mp} smearing method with a broadening parameter of 1 mRy.
+The Brillouin zone integrations were performed on the optimized $\Gamma$-centered symmetry-reduced Monkhorst-Pack k meshes using the Methfessel-Paxton\cite{mp} smearing method with a broadening parameter of 1 mRy.
 All computational parameters were optimized to achieve total energy accuracy of about 0.1 mRy/formula unit ($fu$).
 The electronic structure calculations were performed in the scalar relativistic limit, ignoring the relativistic spin-orbit interaction which is expected to be small in the light carbon and calcium atoms.
-The phonon frequencies are calculated using the density functional linear response method for metallic systems.\cite{dfpt} Table~\ref{grid} lists the reciprocal space grids used for the expensive phonon calculations.
+The internal parameters in the WZ and B33 structures were accurately relaxed.
+The phonon frequencies are calculated using the density functional linear response method for metallic systems \cite{dfpt}.

-We employ topological analysis of the total as well as spin resolved electron charge density,\cite{tecd} for accurate description of bonding and magnetism in the systems.
+For accurate description of bonding and magnetism in the system, we employ topological analysis of electron charge density \cite{tecd}, based on Bader's theory of atoms in molecules \cite{Bader}.
 In this scheme, bond points are defined as the saddle points of electron density between neighboring nuclei.
 At the bond saddle points, electron density displays a minimum in the bond direction and two maxima in the perpendicular directions.